marionbarker/loopdocs/docs/operation/features/carbs.md

 ## Carb Absorption Model

-More information about the way Loop models the Carbohydrate Effect will be found on the algorithm page when it is updated (later).
+More information about the way Loop models the [Carbohydrate Effect](../algorithm/prediction.md#carbohydrate-effect) can be found the algorithm page.